Mary Agnes "Aggie" Cooper Diary, 1921

 Wed May 4.
 Fine and bright and warmer.
 Wyli and Lizzie called. brought first strawberries.
 Mr McDonald took Aunt Nellie for a little drive.
 I went to Drs in eve for Auntie.
 Annie here in evening.
 Willie brought Bacon.
 8 lbs

 Thur May 5.
 Fine and warm. no fire.
 Aunt Mattie and I in Toronto.
 I get Crepe.
-De chew.
+De chene.
 5 yrds at. $2.24.
 Aunt Mattie.
 Mrs Davidson and I at.
 Social in hall.
 (J.M.S.
 "Mens social club" Social. men on land again.

 Sat May 7.
 Fine and warm Mr Rich Simpson took Aunties for a drive so far as Aurora in eve.